goabstract/Awesome-Design-Tools/README.md

 * [Hex Naw](https://hexnaw.com/) —  helps you to test entire color systems for contrast and accessibility.
 * [PA11Y](http://pa11y.org/) — accessibility testing tool to find issues with your web pages.
 It runs HTML CodeSniffer from the command line for programmatic accessibility reporting.
 * [Sim Daltonism](https://michelf.ca/projects/sim-daltonism/) — a color blindness simulator for macOS and iOS that lets you visualize colors as they are perceived with various types of color blindness.
 It‘s free and [open-source](https://www.github.com/michelf/sim-daltonism/).
-* [VisBug](https://github.com/GoogleChromeLabs/ProjectVisBug) - a chrome extension with accessibility debug tooling: users can hover over any element on any webpage to see: role, tab-index, color contrast, title, aria-*, etc.
+* [VisBug](https://github.com/GoogleChromeLabs/ProjectVisBug) - quick hover inspect: role, tab-index, color contrast, title, aria-*, etc.
 * [tota11y](<http://khan.github.io/tota11y/>) — an accessibility visualization toolkit.
 * [WAVE](https://wave.webaim.org/) — allows you to evaluate web content for accessibility issues directly within Chrome and Firefox.